intradeus/terative/README.md

 - Backups and restoration of your clients
 - Cancellation: made a mistake on your last receipt but don't want to delete it because it will look like fraud ?
 CANCEL IT !!
 It will add a "cancelled" message on your receipt and change its name.

+# Notes
+If you use a Gmail account for the email, don't use your real password but instead create an [App Password](https://myaccount.google.com/apppasswords)

 # Screenshots :
 ### Main page :
 ![Main page](https://github.com/intradeus/terative/blob/master/assets/sc1.png?raw=true)